ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 ### Test Plan

 Because we will not be based on a FAST component, we will create a full range of tests to exercise supported behaviors.

+Unit tests will not be able to cover the ESC dismissal behavior or the `prevent-dismiss` attribute, because we cannot simulate an ESC keypress in a way that causes the dialog to dismiss.

 ### Tooling